laocaoshilaocao/Thesis_Project/README.md

 Dataset in use is Quake_10x_Bladder

-Pre_Processing code is written in python and can be run with " python pre_process --dataname"Quake_10x_Bladder" "
+Pre_Processing code is written in python and can be run with
+'''
+python pre_process --dataname"Quake_10x_Bladder"
+'''
 Client code and Enclave should be run separately.

+For simulation test, client code and enclave code can be run directly with "cargo run"

+For real hardware test, related intel SGX driver and hardware set-up should be finished.
+Moreover, fortanix-EDP should be installed.
+Then. enclave code can be run with "cargo run --target x86_64-fortanix-unknown-sgx "